Why are Bass Boats So Fast and How Fast Can They Go?

 Based on 50 miles of Travel

-As illustrated, a faster boat may provide almost 30 minutes more time to fish which is very significant, especially to fishermen who are competing in large tournaments for prizes and/or money.
+As illustrated, a faster boat may provide almost 30 minutes more time to fish, which is significant, especially for fishermen competing in large tournaments for prizes and money.

 How Weight Affects the Speed of a Bass Boat?

 Although there is no hard and fast rule, it is generally reported that, for every 1000 pounds of added weight, boat speed decreases by about 15%.
-So, for a boat that normally may run 70 miles per hour empty, by adding two people, 25 gallons of livewell water, 25 gallons of gas, tackle, and gear, etc., speed will decrease by approximately fifteen percent or about 10 mph to 60 miles per hour.
-Although this is an approximation, these numbers and examples give you a general idea of how weight may affect bass boat speed.
+So, for a boat that normally may run 70 miles per hour empty, adding two people, 25 gallons of livewell water, 25 gallons of gas, tackle, gear, etc., speed will decrease by approximately fifteen percent or about ten mph to 60 miles per hour.
+Although this is an approximation, these numbers, and examples give you a general idea of how weight may affect bass boat speed.

 How to Make Your Bass Boat Go Faster.
 3 Considerations.

-We’ve established the value of having a faster bass boat for both recreational and tournament fishing.
-Below, you’ll see 3 things to consider when trying to get the most speed out of your bass boat.
-When trying to understand how to make your bass boat go faster, it is important to consider the impact that prop selection, trim, and weight have on your speed.
-As always, with any modifications, please be sure to consult a licensed boat mechanic to ensure your safety before changing things up.
+We’ve established the value of a faster bass boat for recreational and tournament fishing.
+Below, you’ll see three things to consider when trying to get the most speed out of your bass boat.
+When trying to understand how to make your bass boat go faster, it is important to consider the impact of prop selection, trim, and weight on your speed.
+As always, with any modifications, please consult a licensed boat mechanic to ensure your safety before changing things up.

 Be sure to have the right prop (propeller) for your rig.
-Your boat’s prop has a direct effect on speed and on how quickly your boat gets onto a plane.
-Having the right or wrong prop on your boat can make or break you as far as speed is concerned.
+Your boat’s prop directly affects speed and how quickly your boat gets onto a plane.
+So having the right or wrong prop on your boat can make or break you regarding speed.

 Why use a stainless steel prop for a bass boat?

-Upgrading to a stainless steel prop from the standard stock prop has been known to increase speeds by several miles per hour.
-Stainless steel does not lose shape like aluminum does at higher speeds so it flexes less and stays in its original state longer resulting in a better quality ride.
+Upgrading to a stainless steel prop from the standard stock prop has increased speeds by several miles per hour.
+In addition, stainless steel does not lose shape like aluminum does at higher speeds, so it flexes less and stays in its original state longer, resulting in a better-quality ride.

 Also, be sure you keep your prop in good shape.
 Dings and dents in a prop can adversely affect prop performance.